RepRapLtd/EchoPi/README.md

 Start by turning off all the annoying "features" of the BT hub: disable Smart Setup; don't synchronise 5 GHz WiFi with 2.4 GHz (keep the passwords the same, though, or you'll never remember, and ignore the password warning it gives you when you do this); turn off Extended UPnP security.

 Then use a micro-USB-to-ether adapter to connect the Pi Zero by wire to your hub.
-Find the IP address that the hub has allocated your device (hub advanced settings; DHCP table).
-Log into the Pi using ssh and set it to use that IP address for both wired and WiFi connections (https://www.modmypi.com/blog/how-to-give-your-raspberry-pi-a-static-ip-address-update).

 Run the Python program and tell Alexa to discover your devices.
-She should find it.
+She should find "lights" (or whatever you have called it).
 Test that it works by turning the load on and off.

 Then shut everything down and disconnect it.
 Fit a micro-USB-WiFi adapter in place of the Ethernet and power everything up again.
 You should be able to ssh into the Pi as before.

 Ask Alexa to turn your device on.
 If she sees it, great.
 But if not, press and hold the Echo/Echo-dot button to put it into set-up mode and leave it for a minute or so, then press and hold it again to turn set-up off.
 It should reconnect to your hub and then be able to turn your device on and off.

+The "nohup python lights.py > /dev/null &" command will run the Python program in the background and it will stay running until you re-boot the Pi.
+If you want to see what it is doing, just run "python lights.py" instead.
+But this will die when you log out.

+If the program is running in the background and you want to kill it and start again, type:

+$ ps -ael | grep pyth

+This will give something like:

+  0 S  1000   868   834 41  80   0 -  4062 poll_s pts/0    00:00:02 python

+The number of the Python process is the 868.
+To stop process 868 type:

+$ kill -9 868

 ## Useful Links